ShixiangWang/pagedown-academic-cv-template/README.md

-# Data-Driven Pagedown Rendered Academic CV
+# Data Driven Pagedown Rendered Academic CV

 This repo provides source-code and templates for automatically generate academic CV with CSV and Markdown.